bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 One more game of chance.

 Deoxyribonucleic acid is a pretty special molecule.
-Two chains of smaller molecular units (called nucleotides) each zipped together by the propensity for electron density to be greater nearer to nitrogen or oxygen atoms rather than hydrogen atoms.
+Two chains of smaller molecular units (called nucleotides) each zipped together by the attractive force brought about by the tendancy of electron density near nitrogen or oxygen atoms to be greater than near hydrogen atoms.

 DNA nucleotides all have a deoxyribose component attached to one of four different sub-units (nitrogenous bases): adenine, cytosine, guanine and thymine.
 It's from these we get the letters we use to denote the genetic code: A, C, G and T.